byronwolfman/nomad-playground/labs/02-simple-pollers.md

 * 50s: poller starts (third attempt)
 * 60s: Nomad rolls back

 The actual time will drift by a few seconds since scheduling is not instantaneous.
-Interestingly, Nomad does not wait for the poller to reach `min_healthy_time` on its third attempt; the 1 minute mark has been reached which is all that matters.
+Interestingly, Nomad does not wait for the poller to reach `min_healthy_time` on its third attempt; once the 1 minute mark has been reached it will roll back.
 I've picked some of these thresholds for lab expediency, but it seems that there should be some care taken in choosing thresholds for production-bound workloads.

 ### Part 3: Post-Update Failures

 Of course, we only detected this failure during the rolling update because of the 30 second `min_healthy_time` threshold.
-If that threshold were shorter, the poller would have deployed and crashed.
+If that threshold were shorter, the poller would have deployed "successfully" but still crashed.
 Let's see how that's handled.
 With the the flaky 0.3 code still in the jobspec file, adjust it so that `min_healthy_time = "10s"` and then execute `nomad run job-files/poller.nomad`.

 The results are kind of funny, but don't laugh too hard: you could be operating this!

 The deployment "succeeds" but the pollers crash over and over again.
-Eventually around the 5 minute mark (though it may vary based on your system's ability to multitask) Nomad stops starting the pollers, and `nomad status` shows them pending.
+Eventually around the 5 minute mark (though it may vary based on your system's ability to multitask) Nomad gives up on starting the pollers, and `nomad status` shows them pending.
 This is the result of the `restart` stanza for the job itself.
 To prevent non-stop churning, we've told Nomad that it can make up to 10 restart attempts over the course of 10 minutes, with a 10 second delay between each.
-If we use up all of our attempts before 10 minutes is up, then no more attempts are made until that 10 minute period passes.
+If we use up all of our attempts before 10 minutes is up, then no more attempts are made until that 10 minute interval passes.

-It bears pointing out that the 10 minute countdown begins the first time a restart is issued; this isn't a 10 minute cooldown since the last restart.
+It bears pointing out that the 10 minute countdown begins the first time a restart is issued, not that last one.
 If you watch the "Created" column in `nomad status` you'll see that once it edges past the 10 minute mark, Nomad begins scheduling containers again.
+It helps to say it out loud: "don't attempt to restart the container more than 10 times within a 10 minute window."

 Anyway, this is obviously bad, so let's revert: